A Nightingale Sang in Berkeley Square: Recordings and performances

 On 10 July 2005 there was a national celebration of the 60th anniversary of the ending of World War II when the song was sung live to millions by Petula Clark in central London to an audience of veterans and politicians as part of the programme V45 Britain At War: A Nation Remembers.

 On 9 May 2015 Katherine Jenkins sang the song at VE Day 70: A Party to Remember at Horse Guards Parade in London.
 In 2015, British comedian and TV host Alexander Armstrong performed it on his first album, A Year of Songs.
 On a 2015 bonus episode of the podcast My Brother, My Brother and Me ("The McElroy Family Fun Hour Brought to You by Totino's"), co-host Justin McElroy sang a parody entitled "A Pizza Roll Sang in Berkeley Square."

-In 2019, Tori Amos performed her own arrangement as the closing tune of the series Good Omens, with the last few moments of the series finale, "The Very Last Day of the Rest of Their Lives", mimicking the words of the song.
 Also in 2019, the song was performed in an episode of The Marvelous Mrs. Maisel by Darius de Haas.

 The song features on Michael Bublé's 2022 album Higher.